 “Chorus”

-To incorporate “Auld Lang Syne” into your New Year’s Eve celebration, you can sing it with friends and family at midnight or play a recording and sing along at home.
+To incorporate it into your New Year’s Eve celebration, you can sing it with friends and family at midnight or play a recording and sing along at home.
 It can also be sung at weddings or reunions to celebrate friendship or special memories.

-No, “Auld Lang Syne” has become a popular song worldwide, particularly in English-speaking countries.
+No, It did become a popular song worldwide, particularly in English-speaking countries.
 It is often played or sung at New Year’s Eve celebrations, as well as at weddings, funerals, and other significant events.

-Yes, there are many different versions of “Auld Lang Syne” that have been recorded and performed over the years.
+Yes, there are many different variants of it that have been recorded and performed over the years.
 Some artists have added their own variations to the melody or lyrics, while others have translated the song into different languages.

 Robert Burns is one of the most famous poets in Scottish history, and is known for many other works besides “Auld Lang Syne”.
 Some of his other notable poems include “To a Mouse”, “Tam o’ Shanter”, and “A Red, Red Rose”.